 Before you start creating your own pitch or even collecting the data, ask yourself these 3 questions:

 Question 1: Have you dived into the client’s true problem?
 If a client is asking for a website redesign, have you asked “why” a minimum of 5 times?
 Once you get to the root of the problem/opportunity, you can design the pitch around that.

 Question 2: Have you put in sufficient planning into how to sell your approach?
 Agency types tend to forget that clients are in fact people too.
 Any rational and logical person is going to ask for details – what was the thinking behind your recommended approach?
 On more than one occasion, I’ve dismissed agencies solely for not putting enough thought behind a ‘recommended’ solution and instead pushing it out of convenience which, it turns out, suited them.

 Question 3: Is there a commonality between the potential client and the agency?
-Have you looked at their Chemistry?
-Their Culture?
-Their Values?
-Are these compatible with your own?
-It’s worth remembering that people make decisions from two centres of the brain.
-The Logical centre evaluates the SEO proposals (the reptilian brain deciding whether to flee or engage) and then the Emotional centre makes the final decision.
+It’s worth remembering that people make decisions from two centers of the brain.
+The Logical center evaluates the SEO proposals (the reptilian brain deciding whether to flee or engage) and then the Emotional center makes the final decision.
 I’ve lost count the number of times I’ve seen pitches won on pure emotional compatibility and gut feel – you could feel the passion the winning agency brought to the table and they focused on that far more than their credentials or past work.